 You’ll see the sleek power boats and I kept my eyes peeled for men wearing white jackets over pink T-shirts as I looked out at the highrise apartment blocks standing on the water’s edge.

 It’s exactly like I remember seeing on Miami Vice.
-Sleek, streamlined boats that roar over the water like rockets and expensive cars with their tops down bearing humans wearing little more.
+Boats roaring over the water like rockets and expensive cars with their tops off bearing humans wearing little more.

 I like South Beach for the vibe, the people-watching and the shopping.
-In my post from December I stayed at The Hall, a block back from the beach at 1500 Collins.
+In my post from December I stayed at The Hall (now permanently closed), a block back from the beach at 1500 Collins.
 This time I was smack bang on Ocean Drive in amongst the scene!

 Sweep up the steps into the lobby and you can imagine the tales those bottles could tell from the bar to your left while sumptuous couches and fresh flowers with beachy accented furnishings take up the foyer under high ceilings.
 But it was my room that made me do a little skip!

 Long and narrow, all rooms have ocean views and the eye is drawn down the hallway with a dressing room and bathroom on the right (that has a cheeky window opening into the bedroom) all the way to the windows overlooking the beach.

 I loved the decor and could easily imagine furnishing my own place like this.
 But bring ear plugs because next door they play live music till late!

 You’ll find table after table blending into the next as you walk along Ocean Drive with pretty young things trying to entice you in with two-for-one cocktails or other such lure.

 But unless you want average fare, my suggestion is you do a bit more research on where to eat.
 You only have two days, right?!